 Being in tune with my body

 Last time I didn’t know what my body was capable of so I didn’t trust it.
 I know I didn’t work with it and I probably even worked against it.
-One time I was told to just express a bit of milk by hand onto a spoon or something.
+Once, a midwife told me to just express a bit of milk by hand onto a spoon or something.
 After trying I realised I didn’t really know how to handle my breasts effectively (sounds daft, right?) so I didn’t get anything out.

 I did go on to pump breastmilk a little.
 Eventually I learnt how/when it was best to do that and what my breasts responded to and what they didn’t but it was slow progress with a lot of sore nipples and heartache.
 It was also nearly four years ago.

 Being prepared like this, knowing what my body can do and understanding some of my limits is making me feel stronger as I head towards full term.
 I am so much more confident that my body can take care of my baby.

 I haven’t talked too much about the trauma of my son’s birth and the weeks that followed it.
 They somehow manage to be both the best and worst weeks of my life.
 Unfortunately a lot of the happiness is still shrouded by simmering anger.
 I have been working hard to turn that angry energy into positive progress throughout my pregnancy.
 Harvesting colostrum has become surprisingly therapeutic.
 All the knowledge and experience I have from being let down over and over with my first child is being channelled directly into making more informed choices this time.
 Any bitterness I felt towards my boobs for letting me down (yes, that’s a thing and yes, I know it’s silly) is melting away now I can see how well they are already working for my unborn child.